asteinarson/knemm/docs/apply.md

 knemm apply [options] [claims...]
 ```

-The command does the same as `join` except that it as a last step applies any changes to a
+The command does the same as `join` except that as a last step applies all changes to a
-database.
+database schema.

 ## Example
 ```